-Appendix 9: Optional automatic book stacker BSS-10 or BSS-11
+Appendix 9: Optional automatic book stacker BSS-10

-The BSS-10 or BSS-11 booklet stacker is used in-line with the Smart-binder delivery conveyor to automatically stack books allowing non-stop Smart-binder operation without the need for the operator to continually remove books from the delivery conveyor.
-Books pass through the standard delivery conveyor into the BSS-11 stacker where they collect into horizontal piles up to 330mm (13" high).
+The BSS-10 booklet stacker is used in-line with the Smart-binder delivery conveyor to automatically stack books allowing non-stop Smart-binder operation without the need for the operator to continually remove books from the delivery conveyor.

+Books pass through the standard delivery conveyor into the BSS-10 stacker where they collect into horizontal piles up to 330mm (13" high).
 The number of books in each pile is selectable by the machine operator.
 A turntable in the stacker enables books within each pile to be stacked in batches with spines in each batch in the opposite direction to the spines in the next batch.
 This ensures pile stability by avoiding all the spines being on the same side.